serverless/dashboard/node/packages/aws-lambda-otel-extension/test/integration/benchmark/README.md

 ### Invocation durations

-Those are split into two `first` and `following`, as first invocation (putting aside initialization phase) also often implies some initialization overhead.
-Obtained numbers show it should not be measured as equal to following invocations.
+Those are split into two `first` and `following`, as first invocation (putting aside initialization phase) also often implies some initialization overhead (obtained numbers show it should not be measured as equal to following invocations)

 - `internal:[first|following]:request` - Measured internally, internal extension request processing overhead (time between receiving the event from AWS and passing it to original handler)
 - `internal:[first|following]:response` - Measured internally, internal extension response processing overhead (time between receiving the reponse from original handler, and returning it to AWS)